malcolm-sheridan/agl/README.md

 *You need to write some code to consume the json and output a list of all the cats in alphabetical order under a heading of the gender of their owner*

-Navigate [here](https://aglteststorage.z26.web.core.windows.net) to see a working version.
+Navigate <a href="https://aglteststorage.z26.web.core.windows.net" target="_blank">here</a> to see a working version.

 ## Installation